History of Anguilla

-The history of Anguilla runs from the beginning of human habitation, probably via settlement from South America, through its colonization by the English in the early modern period, to the present day.
+The history of Anguilla runs from the beginning of human habitation, probably via settlement from South America, through its colonisation by the English in the early modern period, to the present day.
 Following a series of rebellions and a short-lived period as an independent republic during the 1960s, Anguilla has been a separate British overseas territory since 1980.

 Pre-Columbian Anguilla

 The earliest inhabitants of Anguilla were Amerindian people from South America, commonly (if imprecisely) referred to as Arawaks.
 These people travelled to the island on rafts and in dugout canoes, settling in fishing, hunting and farming groups.
 Forty Arawak villages have been excavated, the largest being those at Island Harbour, Sandy Ground, Sandy Hill, Rendezvous Bay, and Shoal Bay East.
 The Amerindian name for the island was Malliouhana.
 The earliest Amerindian artefacts found on Anguilla have been dated to around 1300 BC, and remains of settlements dating from AD 600 have been uncovered.
-Religious artifacts and remnants of ceremonies found at locations, such as Big Springs and Fountain Cavern, suggest that the pre-European inhabitants were extremely religious in nature.
+Religious artefacts and remnants of ceremonies found at locations, such as Big Springs and Fountain Cavern, suggest that the pre-European inhabitants were extremely religious in nature.
 The Arawaks are popularly said to have been later displaced by fiercer Carib, but this version of events and characterisation is disputed by some.